katjaweb/running-assistant-rag/README.md

 - Orchestrates the full RAG pipeline — from retrieval to answer generation.
 - Provides an interactive interface via a Streamlit web app for interacting with the assistant.

-The underlying FAQ document used for retrieval is written in German and were created using the GPT-4o model.
+The underlying FAQ document used for retrieval were created using the GPT-4o model.

 # Teck stack